Yash87015/power-bi-/README.md

-# this is my [ractice project on power bi to showcase my skill
+# this is my practice project on power bi to showcase my skill